Bouzov Castle: From the 15th to 19th century

 In 1408 the castle passed into the hands of Viktorin of Bouzov.
-In 1499 the Haugvics started the construction of a palace on the eastern side and connected the northern and southern dwelling building.
-In the first half of the 15th century it was converted into a Hussite stronghold, serving as a prison for captured Swedes during the Thirty Years war.
+In 1499 the Haugwitz family started the construction of a palace on the eastern side and connected the northern and southern dwelling building.
+In the first half of the 15th century it was converted into a Hussite stronghold, serving as a prison for captured Swedes during the Thirty Years' War.
 In the second half of the 16th century the castle burned out and remained uninhabited.

 About a hundred years later, the reconstruction of the castle began again with the remodeling of the southern wing.
 At that time the castle had already lost its defensive function and became an utterly dwelling object.
 With the arrival of the Teutonic Order, during the 18th century the castle also lost this function.
 Only the building in the outer settlement remained inhabited, and by the end of the 19th century the ruin of the castle became a tourist goal.

 Habsburgs period

-The castle gained today's appearance after massive Neo-gothic reconstruction between 1895 and 1910.
-The Grand Master of the Order of the Teutonic Knights from 1894 to 1923, archduke Eugen Habsburg, decided to rebuild it in the Romantic, predominantly Neo-Gothic style, according to the plans of the prominent architects of its time Georg von Hauberrisser (1841–1922) of the Munich Polytechnic University; he was the author of Munich and Saarbrücken's town-halls, and also very influential as builder of churches like the St. Paul's church in Munich.
+The castle gained today's appearance after massive Neo-Gothic reconstruction between 1895 and 1910.
+The Grand Master of the Order of the Teutonic Knights from 1894 to 1923, Archduke Eugen of Austria, decided to rebuild it in the Romantic, predominantly Neo-Gothic style, according to the plans of the prominent architects of its time Georg von Hauberrisser (1841–1922) of the Munich Polytechnic University; he was the author of Munich and Saarbrücken's town halls, and also very influential as builder of churches like the St. Paul's church in Munich.
 The alterations were carried out with the intention of making part of the castle open to the public.
 Bouzov was fitted with modern furnishings and equipment, including running water and central heating.
-The order was abolished in 1939 and the castle was confiscated by the fascists, occupied and looted by the Nazis during the WW II.
+The order was abolished in 1939 and the castle was confiscated by the fascists, occupied and looted by the Nazis during World War II.
 The castle was acquired by the Chief of the Gestapo R. Himmler, who forced the Strahov Monastery to sell it to him for one million crowns, as a present to A. Hitler.
 After 1989 the Order of Teutonic Knights expressed an interest in the castle, but their request to have it returned to them has so far been rejected.